Business property valuation

-In most jurisdictions, private businesses are required to pay the so-called ad valorem taxes on business personal and real property.
-Most business people treat these taxes as a necessary evil – you have to pay them regardless of how well or poorly the company did in a year.
+In most jurisdictions, private businesses must pay the so-called ad valorem taxes on business personal and real property.
+Most business people treat these taxes as a necessary evil.
+In other words, you have to pay them regardless of how well or poorly the company did in a year.
 You simply have to fill out the local assessor forms about the business property changes, additions and asset retirement, then send in the check.

 Interestingly, most assessors do not appraise the business property at its true fair market value.
-This is a defensive tactic.
-If a business owner gets a tax bill that shows the business asset values as overstated, he is likely to object to the amount.
-It is harder to argue if the assessed values are below what the assets are actually worth.
+This looks like a defensive tactic.
+If a business owner gets a tax bill that shows the business asset values as overstated, he will likely object to the amount.
+But it gets harder to argue if the assessed values fall below what the assets are actually worth.

 It turns out that the assessed value of a business asset does not matter in so far as the tax bill is concerned.
 There are two key elements to a business property tax.
 First, is the assessed value.
 Second is the overall tax revenue the local government expects to collect.
 The tax rate is determined based on the overall property valuation and the revenue goal.

 So it does not matter if your firm’s assets are appraised at 100% or 50% of their fair market value.
 The business property tax expense is exactly the same.